 Your support of St John allows more volunteers to be trained and equipped to the highest standard to be there for you and your loved ones when you need them the most.

 If you have been to an event in South Australia, whether it be AFL, the Tour Down Under, or a school sports day, it is likely that St John volunteers were there keeping you safe.

 From strains and sprains to anaphylaxis and cardiac arrest, you can be assured that a trained St John volunteer will be on the ground ready to respond.

 First Aid in Schools

 We are proud to offer FREE first aid training to all South Australian primary school children.
-Just last year we trained almost 10,000 children in lifesaving first aid skills.
+Each year we train around 10,000 children in lifesaving first aid skills.